uttamsaha/4-Wheel-Robot-Car-Proteus-Simulation/README.md

 * We can stop this car using break button form mobile app.
 * Can rotate 360 degree
 * Sonar sensor is used in front and IR sensor backward of the car to detect any kind of obstacle/object.
-* If the sensor detects any kind of obstacle/object infront or backward of the car the call will be stopped automatically.
+* If the sensors detect any kind of obstacle/object infront or backward of the car the car will be stopped automatically even we cannot run it forcefully at this time.

 ### Used Tools/Hardware